-The Committee agreed there was no change in evidence from previous endorsement and agreed to accept the previous decision and vote from the measure's previous review cycle, which was that the measure passes the evidence criterion.
-The Committee felt that there is a clear performance gap that warrants a national performance measure.
-The Committee and the developer had a robust discussion around exclusions, examining ways to include as many types of patients and perspectives as possible.
-The Committee noted that caregivers for pediatric hospice patients are excluded from the survey and felt this was a major gap in measurement for hospice care.
+The Standing Committee agreed there was no change in evidence from previous endorsement and agreed to accept the previous decision and to vote from the measure's previous review cycle, which was that the measure passes the evidence criterion.
+The Standing Committee felt that there is a clear performance gap that warrants a national performance measure.
+The Standing Committee and the developer had a robust discussion around exclusions, examining ways to include as many types of patients and perspectives as possible.
+The current survey is completed by informal caregivers.
+The Standing Committee noted that the survey captures the caregiver's perspective on the quality of care received by the patient.
+Patients may have a different perspective than caregivers, and patients without informal caregivers are currently not represented in the survey results.
+The Standing Committee also noted that caregivers for pediatric hospice patients are excluded from the survey and felt this was a major gap in measurement for hospice care.
+It was noted that caregivers for pediatric patients are usually the patient's parents and that there may be fundamental differences between parents and informal caregivers as populations to be surveyed.
 The developer stated they would want to reexamine the survey from the beginning for the pediatric caregiver population to ensure it was appropriate, valid, and reliable.
-They felt a separate survey would be needed as opposed to stratified results from this survey.
-The Committee was satisfied with the reliability and validity of this measure and unanimously accepted the SMP rating of moderate for both criteria.
+They felt a separate survey would be needed as opposed to stratified results from this one.
+The Standing Committee was satisfied with the reliability and validity of this measure and unanimously accepted the SMP's rating of moderate in those categories.

-The Committee had questions about number of questions on the survey, the methods of completion, and how providers could communicate about the survey; all targeted towards survey feasibility and increasing survey completion rates.
+The Standing Committee had questions related to the number of items in the survey, the methods of completion, and how providers could communicate about the survey-all targeted towards survey feasibility and increasing survey completion rates.
 The developer noted that they are working on reducing the number of questions on the survey.
-The Committee wondered if an option to complete the survey electronically would increase responses and the developer responded that they are working on testing electronic response across all CAHPS surveys.
-The Committee agreed that the measure met the feasibility criterion.
-The Committee had a brief and positive discussion around the use and usability criteria.
-They noted the measure is in use in the Hospice Quality Reporting Program and that the results are available on Hospice Compare.
-Committee members shared that their organizations carefully reviewed results on this measure and actively worked to improve care to improve measure performance.
-Committee members also reported using the results on Hospice Compare to find hospice care both for patients and family members.
+The Standing Committee wondered if an option to complete the survey electronically would increase responses, and the developer responded that they are working on testing electronic response across all CAHPS® surveys.
+The Standing Committee agreed that the measure met the feasibility criterion.
+The Standing Committee had a brief and positive discussion around the use and usability criteria.
+They noted the measure is in use in the Hospice Quality Reporting Program and that the results are available on Care Compare.
+Standing Committee members shared that their organizations carefully reviewed results on this measure and actively worked to improve care to improve measure performance.
+Standing Committee members also reported using the results on Care Compare to find hospice care both for patients and family members.
 They stated that they found the results of this measure personally useful.